shekharbiswas/Azure_DevOps/P2/README.md

+## Deliverables

 - A fully operational Machine Learning Microservice API deployed on Azure.
-- A demo video showcasing the pipeline, API functionality, and deployment process.
+- A demo showcasing the pipeline, API functionality, and deployment process.